tauthethirtythird/io_qp2_rule_kor/readme.md

 ## Targeting grace

-There is a `Targeting Grace` variable, when attacked, increase the same amount of value as lines received (【Volatile+】's 3x isn't calculated), until capping at **18**
+There is a `Targeting Grace` variable, when attacked, increase the same amount of value as lines received (【Volatile Garbage+】's 3x isn't calculated), until capping at **18**
 `Targeting Grace`'s value decreases `garbage messiness`, although this system is blocked by these reasons: when time reaches 6 minutes in【Expert+】, 【Messier Garbage(+)】
 If `Targeting Grace`>0, then it will decrease by 1 a bit of time after “last moment of being attacked”, and refresh “last moment of being attacked” as the current moment, release gaps are shown below: